dglavask/buksy/devdeploy/README.txt

-The createvhost.sh script should be run only one time.
-It is used to set up the virtual apache host used for buksy developing.
+When installing for the first time run the devdeploy.sh only once.
+This will set up the www.buksy.dev virtual apache server.
+It will also setup the buksydba mysql user and the buksydb database.
+The buksydba can only access buksydb.
+Buksy password is buksy.